millotp/vaultwalker/README.md

 ## Features

-Navigate with the arrow to select any credentials, then use `P` to copy the path to the secret, or `S` to copy the secret itself.
+Navigate with the arrow to select any credentials (or HJKL), then use `P` to copy the path to the secret, or `S` to copy the secret itself.

 To add a new key:
 - Navigate to the correct path and press `A`